Payor Contracting for Providers

 • Contract language that is confusing and unique to each payor

 The disparity between payor contracts is intentional and a significant part of payor strategy.
 Many payors will deliberately change contract terms consistently to improve reimbursement conditions at the expense of healthcare providers.
 Generally speaking, this is permissible under the terms of a payor-provider contract.
+Without a centralized process for managing these contracts and tracking variations between revenue generation for each payor, healthcare providers’ ability to understand whether they are compensated relatively is limited.
+As a healthcare provider navigating the complexities of the contract management revenue cycle, reference the following step-by-step to simplify reimbursement processes across payors.

 STEP-BY-STEP GUIDE TO TRACKING YOUR PAYOR CONTRACTS

 Despite the difficulties associated with payor contracting, it is possible to implement an applicable system for tracking contracts across providers to ensure fair terms.
 But, of course, the process itself can be complex, which is why many providers opt to outsource these strategies to a third-party healthcare consulting firm.
+When creating a process to track your payor contracts, the end goal is to successfully enter renegotiations with payors and achieve better terms and working knowledge in the process.
+To do so, a provider organization should go through the following four steps:

 1. Get a sense of the fine print within payor contracts.